-A deposit is a bank’s IOU.
+A deposit is a bank’s IOU, denominated in a nation’s money of account.
 When a bank issues a loan by simultaneously creating a deposit for the borrower, it is promising to accept back its IOU in the form of loan repayments made from the borrower’s account.

 For a nation, we can think of a hierarchy of money, with the most widely accepted IOUs at the top.
 The government’s currency ranks highest.
 A little lower are bank deposits, which are a bank’s promise to provide government currency to account holders.
 Since government usually guarantees deposits up to some limit, bank deposits are “as good as currency” for most purposes and widely accepted.
 A little below them are deposits held at other financial institutions.
 Much further down the list might be a chain store’s gift vouchers.
 These can be transferred from one person to another and are accepted by the chain store as payment for its goods.
 Still further down are personal IOUs.

 In the next two parts of the series, we will look a little more closely at government and bank IOUs, and the relationship between them.

 A little more detail on this topic and an academic citation can be found at the following link: